tjthurman/git_intro_workshop/README.md

 ### See the current state: `git status`

 Tells you what files have changed or been added/deleted since the last commit, and whether any of those changes are "staged", which we will return to.
-This is a place where I think GUIs are useful: Rstudio, VSCode, and GitKraken all have nice displays of which files have changed since the
+This is a place where I think GUIs are useful: Rstudio, VSCode, and GitKraken all have nice displays of which files have changed since the last commit.

 ### See specific change(s): `git diff`

 `git status` only lists which files have changed since the last commit, it does not say HOW they have changed.
-The `git diff` command does that (it is similar to the unix `diff` that let's you compare files).
-Here again, I like GUIs better for this.
+The `git diff` command does that (it is similar to the unix `diff` that lets you compare files).
+Here again, I like GUIs better for this, and rarely bother with actually using `git diff`.

 ### "Stage" file(s): `git add`

 Next, you tell git which changes/files you'd like to include in your next commit.
 In the command line, you use the `git add` command to stage changes.
-Again, the GUIs can be easier for this, as you can usually point and click.
+Again, the GUIs can be easier for this, as you can point and click.

 One thing to note: if you stage the changes in a file, and then make additional changes, you'll have to stage the file again for that second round of changes to be included in the commit.